 The pole position has not had much impact on determining a race winner.
 Only Lorenzo has utilized such a position to great effect by winning the race.
 Even this has occurred in just two of these last five editions.
 For this purpose, it is crucial to view this market separately, and one can succeed here by taking data from the previous race and practice sessions.

-A race winner for this event is a difficult market for 2019, as no rider has shown a particular affinity towards camping and dominating any race.
+A race winner for this event is a difficult market, as no rider has shown a particular affinity towards camping and dominating any race.
 Marquez may have enjoyed great success in the title races, but his limited success in Valencia should not go unnoticed.
 Dovizioso might push for a second consecutive win to get a second spot – or even the title as a long shot.
 Competition for the winning spot will largely depend on the status of titles before the start time.

 MotoGP at Valencia promises to offer excellent entertainment as ever.
 This race should provide a lot of competition on the track and for all punters.
 This makes it essential to seek help when it comes to tips.